-Within the Oaks Federation, the Head teacher, Mathew Bowen, is the senior manager and responsible for all staff.
-If you are concerned that any member of staff within the school is not following safeguarding processes or behaving in a way that is placing children at risk, you should in the first place make the head teacher aware.
+Within The Oaks CE Learning Federation, the Executive Headteacher Mr Mathew Bowen is the senior manager and responsible for all staff.
+If you are concerned that any member of staff within the school is not following safeguarding processes or behaving in a way that is placing children at risk, you should in the first place make the Executive Headteacher aware.